 The Chesapeake Multicultural Resource Center is open to all community members and provided quality information and referral services for recent immigrants on the Eastern Shore of Maryland.
 It offers: Health Referrals, Legal Referrals, Education, Family Support, Employment, Immigration, Driver's License, English Classes, Translations, Spanish speaking staff available

 DILA offers a variety of services, including employment support, residential support, information and referral and communication resources, for Eastern Shore residents with hearing loss.
 Above all DILA strives to promote active, independent living among the people we serve.
 Our Communication Center is equipped with leading-edge telecommunications equipment including a Captioned Telephone (CapTel™) and TTYs (text telephones).
 The center also offers Video Relay Service (VRS), a technology that enables sign language users to converse in their native language with the person they are calling.
+Interpreting services and community employment services also provided.

 Offers a broad spectrum of support to disabled students and adults, ranging from equipment to vocational training.
 Can assist with vehicle adaptations to customers based on eligibility and financial need.
 We also provide independent living services for vision disabled adults over 55.